threefoldtech/home/contribution/operations_process.md

 ### Circles

 - Planning
-- Stories (as agreed by stakeholders)
+- Project as agreed by stakeholders
-- High level issues (related to planning / milestones / stories / customer feedback ..)

 ## Process products